TYPO3incubator/access-control/README.md

 ## Policies

-Policies have to be defined declaratively.
+Policies can be defined declaratively.
 For example, by using YAML and the policy factory:

 ```yaml
 ---